MINORITY LANGUAGE MEDIA

 The particular research foci include: the media of the local minorities in the Danish-German border region, most prominently represented by Der Nordschleswiger and Flensborg Avis newspapers; the public service broadcasters of the British Isles and their socio-economic impact in terms of regional development in minority language-speaking areas; the impacts of the COVID-19 pandemic on MLM contexts across Europe.
-Within this, the ECMI researchers intend to be present at the International Conference on Minority Languages XVIII in Bilbao, March 2021.
+Within this, Sergiusz and Craig have been accepted to present at the International Conference on Minority Languages XVIII in Bilbao (24-26 March 2021) as part of an IAMLMR panel.

 As part of these activities, the Cluster has been working on a series of interview blogposts with prominent scholars and practitioners in the field, focusing on the influence of COVID-19 pandemic on particular MLM.

 The COVID-19 pandemic has obviously affected every single aspect of daily life across Europe and beyond, including in minority contexts.
 The purpose of this interview series is to provide a comparative overview of how minority language media has been affected and has covered the pandemic in different minority linguistic situations.
 The series focuses on one minority language setting for each interview, utilising both scholars and practitioners (oftentimes two roles held by one person) to provide a comprehensive overview of what has occurred to date and how the future is envisaged.
 Whilst we use the term interview, we would like to state that the quality and work put into the posts by the interviewees is extensive and backed-up with relevant links and academic references.
 The editorial work and concept of the series is undertaken by Dr. Sergiusz Bober and Craig Willis of the ECMI.